microsoft/SymCrypt/BUILD.md

 SymCrypt supports a variety of operating systems, CPU architectures, and runtime environments, but due to functionality gaps in the build systems we use, not every combination is supported by every build system.
 Specifically, because CMake does not currently support building kernel mode components, we also support MSBuild for building kernel-mode libraries on Windows.
-Internally, we used Razzle as our legacy build system, but SymCrypt's support for Razzle builds is on a deprecation path and will be removed in a future release.
+Internally, we previously used Razzle as our legacy build system, but SymCrypt's support for Razzle builds is on a deprecation path and will be removed in a future release.
 Additionally, it has not been tested with the public open source version of Razzle, and is unlikely to work with it.

 The ability to build SymCrypt on any particular platform or architecture, with or without ASM optimizations, does not imply that it has been tested for or is actively supported by Microsoft on that platform/architecture.
 While we make